-Finance is a highly competitive and dynamic industry that demands quantitative oriented professionals.
-This course will equip students with the empirical techniques which are used in the analysis of financial markets with a strong focus on financial applications using actual data.
+Prerequisite: MET AD 100 Lab.
+Finance is a highly competitive and dynamic industry that demands quantitative-oriented professionals.
+This course equips students with empirical techniques which are used in the analysis of financial markets, with a strong focus on financial applications using actual data.
 The goal of this course is to provide students with a number of econometric techniques which are used in the analysis of financial markets based on asset pricing and corporate finance models.
-In particular, the emphasis will be on classical linear regression models, time series analysis, and limited dependent variable models applied to the following topics: predictability of asset returns; event study analysis; econometric tests of the CAPM and multifactor models; volatility modelling, etc.
+In particular, the emphasis is on classical linear regression models, time series analysis, and limited dependent variable models applied to the following topics: predictability of asset returns; event study analysis; econometric tests of the CAPM and multifactor models; and volatility modeling.

 Instructor |